CoderArindam/CoderArindam/README.md

 🔗 Explore Movix: https://movix-streaming.web.app

 Let's bring the cinematic world to your fingertips.
-Join us on this incredible journey!
+Join me on this incredible journey!

 **PROJECT 2** ### **CARA: Your Stylish Closet Companion** 👗🛒